untitaker/quickenv/README.md

 # create executables in '~/.quickenv/bin/' that dispatch to the right binary.
 quickenv shim

-# Alternatively you can shim commands explicitly.
-Be careful: In this case, the
-# command 'python' or 'pip' would run outside of the virtualenv!
-quickenv shim sentry pytest

-# Either way, these commands will now run with the virtualenv enabled
+# These commands will now run with the virtualenv enabled.
 sentry devserver --workers
 pytest tests/sentry/
 ```